RenatoArbex/TransitNetworkDesign/README.md

 5-4-6-8-10-11
 13-11-12-4-5-2-1
 9-15-8-6-3-2-4-12
-5.5
+10.91
-7.11
+8.44
-9.00
+6.67
-6.44
+9.31
-7.00
+8.57
-18.67
+3.21
-4.62
+13.00
-5.11
+11.74
-17.20
+3.49
-15.00
+4.00
 ```

 File names:
 Files should be named as to include Instance Name, Number of Solutions and/or if it comprises multiple Pareto Solutions.
 It is encouraged to include multiple solutions in a single file if this represents a Pareto solution set and/or the same methodology/algorithm route sets.
 Different methodologies applied to the same instance from the same paper/author can be presented in two different files.
-If headways are available, it should be clear in file name txt for automation purposes.
+If frequencies are available, it should be clear in file name txt for automation purposes.

 Examples:
 ```
 instance_author_4to8_routes_solutions_route_sets.txt
-Mandl_Arbex(2015)_compromising_route_sets_headways.txt
+Mandl_Arbex(2015)_compromising_route_sets_frequencies.txt
 Mandl_Arbex(2014)_67_pareto_solutions_route_sets.txt
 Mumford0_Mumford(2013)_4to8_best_passenger_route_sets.txt
 Mumford1_Mumford(2013)_55_pareto_solutions_route_sets.txt